Limited Partners Reporting: Tips and Best Practices for Effective Communication

 Roles of General Partners (GPs) and Limited Partners (LPs)

-One of the most important relationships within a VC fund is between General Partners (GP) and Limited Partners (LP).
+One of the most important relationships within a VC fund is between General Partners (GP) and Limited Partners (LP), a relationship that shapes how the fund operates and succeeds.

 Limited Partners, also known as “silent partners,” purchase shares in exchange for partial ownership in a company.
 However, Limited Partners aren’t involved in day-to-day operations.